ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/yumchaa-matcha-kit-tea-prize.markdown

   \ you bring the best out of their blends!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win a Matcha preparing kit and some delicious teas from Yumchaa!"
 entry-content: "<p>Enter the draw to win a Matcha preparing kit, a tin of Matcha tea\
-  \ & 3 green teas from Yumchaa by completing the form below before 23:59 on 18 April\
+  \ & 3 green teas from Yumchaa by completing the form below before 23:59 on 24th\
-  \ 2018.</p>"
+  \ April 2018.</p>"
 has-winner: false
 prize-description: "A Matcha preparing kit, a tin of Matcha tea & 3 green teas from\
   \ Yumchaa!"